 - Understand the ins and outs of multiple operating systems

 According to the Bureau of Labor Statistics, job opportunities in computer and information technology fields are growing faster than those in any other field.
-Studying at MTI gives you valuable hands-on experience and a working knowledge of most types of computer hardware and many applications.
-MTI trains you to service and maintain computer systems and networks for small businesses and large corporations.
-Once you receive your MTI diploma and earn CompTIA A+ certification, you will be qualified for an entry-level position as a technical support specialist.
+Studying at Campus, formerly known as MTI College, gives you valuable hands-on experience and a working knowledge of most types of computer hardware and many applications.
+Campus trains you to service and maintain computer systems and networks for small businesses and large corporations.
+Once you receive your Campus diploma and earn CompTIA A+ certification, you will be qualified for an entry-level position as a technical support specialist.

-Get the skills and certification you need from MTI College, and you can help customers resolve their computer hardware and software issues.
+Get the skills and certification you need from Campus, and you can help customers resolve their computer hardware and software issues.